Max Starcevich

 Max J. Starcevich (October 19, 1911 – August 9, 1990) was a consensus All-American football guard at the University of Washington.
-Though he was selected by the Brooklyn Dodgers in the third round of the 1937 NFL Draft, Starcevich did not play in the National Football League.
+Though he was selected by the Brooklyn Dodgers in the third round of the 1937 NFL draft, Starcevich did not play in the National Football League (NFL).
 He was elected to the University of Washington Hall of Fame in 1989 and to the College Football Hall of Fame in 1990.

 Early years

 Born in Iowa, of Croat origin, Max Starcevich played high school football in Duluth, Minnesota.
 After high school he worked two years in a steel mill in Gary, Indiana.
 Max decided to go to college and attended junior college in Duluth for one year before moving to Seattle to attend the University of Washington.
 Starcevich was one of the "Strauss Boys" who were recruited by Alfred "Doc" Strauss.
 Dr. Alfred Strauss, a renowned surgeon and a pioneer in cancer research, was a Washington alumnus that moved to Chicago when he attended medical school.
 Over the years he recruited more than 100 football players from the Chicago area to the University of Washington, several of whom became All Americans.